Click the buttons below to

 In his spare time Darcy enjoys spending time with his two daughters.
 Darcy likes to stay active by playing hockey and squash.
 He also enjoys running and cycling.

 Jennifer Harwood is a physiotherapist and the clinical practice leader with Physiotherapy Alliance.
 She works at the Stratford location.
 Jennifer graduated from the University of Guelph with an Honours Bachelor of Science in Biomedical Science in 2000 and from the University of Western Ontario with a Bachelor of Science in Physical Therapy in 2003.
-She has continued her studies taking numerous post-graduate courses in manual, sports and orthopaedic physiotherapy as well as intramuscular dry needling.
+She has continued her studies taking numerous post-graduate courses in manual, sports and orthopaedic physiotherapy as well as vestibular rehabilitation and intramuscular dry needling.
 Jennifer has completed her Advanced Manual and Manipulative Physical Therapy Diploma and is a Fellow of the Canadian Academy of Manipulative Physiotherapy and a credentialing instructor with the Orthopaedic Division of the Canadian Physiotherapy Association.
-She has also pursued post-graduate education in evidence based physiotherapy practice and co-authored a quick reference guide for physiotherapists to facilitate use of common outcome measures in practice.
+She has also pursued post-graduate education in evidence-based physiotherapy practice and treatment of knee osteoarthritis through tele-health physiotherapy.
 Jennifer has provided physiotherapy consultation and education to industrial and service sectors and to various community organizations.
 She has donated her time and skills to provide physiotherapy coverage for numerous local and provincial sporting events.

 In her spare time Jennifer loves playing with her two sons, running, biking, hiking, swimming and skiing.